The Best Radon Detector to Make Your Home Safer

 In deciding on a radon test kit, take into account the following aspects:

-Tests’ Purpose: A quick test may be appropriate for tests that require an instant snapshot of your radon level in the air.
-A longer-term testing kit is used to obtain more reliable and long-term data.
+Test Purpose: A quick test may be appropriate when you need an instant snapshot of your indoor radon level.
+A longer-term testing kit provides more reliable, long-term data.

 Endorsement: Ensure that the EPA or your state’s radon program has approved your test kit.
 State-friendly duct with easy-to-follow instructions and lab analysis charges as part of the purchase price.